 - After that, select the application you want to install (Microsoft Exchange Client and a comparable service) then hit the Next button.

-- Outlook has currently installed as the Exchange authorized user.
+- Outlook is currently installed as the Exchange authorized user.
 To complete the registration process, select Close.

-In the end, you’ve created Outlook account in Exchange Server.
-There could occasions when connectivity is not working because of network issues or the wrong settings.
-In the Auto Account Setup dialogue box users have the option of selecting the second option, Manual configuration or other types of servers by indicating connections, server and proxy choices.
+In the end, you’ve created an Outlook account in Exchange Server.
+There could be occasions when connectivity is not working because of network issues or the wrong settings.
+In the Auto Account Setup dialogue box, users can select the second option, Manual Configuration, or other types of servers by indicating connections, server, and proxy choices.

-Users who are not be able to access their mailboxes using Outlook when the Exchange database becomes corrupted or destroyed.
-Many people use ESEUTIL to repair EDB file however, this method requires a lot of technical knowledge and a lot of tolerance.
+Users who are not able to access their mailboxes using Outlook when the Exchange database becomes corrupted or destroyed.
+Many people use ESEUTIL to repair EDB files; however, this method requires much technical knowledge and tolerance.

-However, if the EDB files become corrupted, then the best option that you can take is utilize Microsoft Exchange Recovery application.
+If the EDB files become corrupted, then the best option that you can take is to utilize the Microsoft Exchange Recovery application.

-Reasons why Outlook is fail to connect to Exchange Server
+Reasons why Outlook fails to connect to the Exchange Server

-If you’ve completed the steps above correctly and you are able to connect Outlook to MS Exchange.
+If you’ve completed the steps above correctly, you can connect Outlook to MS Exchange.
 However, there is a chance that you’re unable to access Exchange Server.
-In this regard, you can contact the Microsoft help desk has offered several solutions and issues.
-Continue reading to discover the problems and solutions below.
+In this regard, you can contact the Microsoft help desk, which has offered several solutions and issues.
+Continue reading to discover the problems and answers below.

 Outlook is currently down

 There are times when MS Outlook shows that it’s offline.
-The support center is where we’ve found that this isn’t a major issue.
-Just make sure whether your Outlook is working.
+We’ve found that this isn’t a major issue in the support centre.
+Just make sure that your Outlook is working.
 First, visit Outlook’s menu and check that “Work Offline” isn’t selected.

-To fix the additional issues, You must verify connections to the Microsoft Exchange server.
+You must verify connections to the Microsoft Exchange server to fix the additional issues.

 - Choose accounts on the Tools menu.

-- Within in the Left sidebar, look for the left sidebar, check the Exchange account.
-An alert symbol will change orange to indicate that there’s a problem in the connection.
+- Look for the left sidebar and check the Exchange account in the left sidebar.
+An alert symbol will change to orange to indicate a problem in the connection.

 If you’ve previously linked to the account correctly.
-Try connecting to it with alternative Exchange applications, such similar to Outlook on the Web.
-You can also test the health on this Exchange server by calling an administrator for the Exchange server.
+Try connecting it with alternative Exchange applications.